 - honey- this can be left out if you prefer no added sugar in your applesauce

 How to Make 3-Ingredient Applesauce

 Next, add the lemon juice to the crock pot.
-Toss the apples around to coat the apples.
+Toss the apples around to coat the apples well in lemon juice.
 This will give the applesauce a slight lemon flavor while also keeping the apples from becoming too brown.

 Set the crock pot on low for 4 hours and let the apples cook.
 If you are around, feel free to stir intermittently.
 The apples are done when they can be easily smashed with a fork.

 Once the apples are cooked, decide how you want to smash them.
 This can be done many ways.
-Either with an immersion blender, traditional blender, food processor or with a potato masher for chunky applesauce.
+For a smoother texture either use an immersion blender (hand blender), traditional blender or food processor.
+For a chunkier texture mash apples with a potato masher.